gabrieldansereau/ms_downscaling_metawebs/README.md

 @Fig:conceptual shows a conceptual overview of the methodological steps leading to the downscaled metaweb.
-The components were grouped as non-spatial and spatial inputs, localized steps (divided into single-species-level, two-species-level, and network-level steps), and the final downscaled and spatialized metaweb.
+The components were grouped as non-spatial and spatial inputs, localized site steps (divided into single-species-level, two-species-level, and network-level steps), and the final downscaled and spatialized metaweb.
 Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and of their distribution in space.